AaronFeledy/lando-scripts/README.md

  * Download your remote files into your local Lando app.
  * Reconfigure your app for use in the local environment.
  * SSH into your app's remote server.
+ * Push untracked libraries, such as those installed by Composer, to the remote server.

 ### Installation
   1. Clone this repository into a directory within your app. (e.g. `myapp/scripts/lando-scripts`)